 Languages to Help You Travel The World – русский

 When you think of world languages, Russian might not be the first that comes to mind as a multi-country language.
 Unless of course you’re over the age of 30 or were paying attention in your history classes.
 Remember the old Union of Soviet Socialist Republics (USSR) or Soviet Union?
 The disbanding of the Union in the ’90s led to the establishment of 15 new states.
 All Russian speaking.
 Russian is also the second official language in space!

 Although Cyrillic, the written alphabet for Russian, can look quite daunting, it’s not too difficult to pick up.
 After less than a week in Kazakhstan, I was able to recognise and sound out some common words and even understand some basic Russian questions.
 Here are some handy Russian phrases for you.
 Useful Russian Phrases PDF

 Where is it Useful?

 Russian is fluently spoken in all of the 15 republics that emerged after the disbanding of the Soviet Union.
 That includes five Central Asian countries, three Caucasus countries, three Baltic countries, three Eastern European countries and one Central European country.
-There are also many Russian speakers in previously occupied countries, like Poland, Romania, Finland and Mongolia.
+There are also many Russian speakers in previously occupied countries that weren’t part of the Union, like Poland, Romania, Finland and Mongolia.
 That means you could reach nearly 300 million people in 20 countries by speaking Russian.